jatinhabibkar/AI-company/README.md

 ## tested on linux ubuntu Python3

-I have useded sqllite3 database for storing data Django-rest for server side and react for front-end
+I have used sqllite3 database for storing data Django-rest for server side and react for front-end

 ## api documentations
 [Api documentation link](https://documenter.getpostman.com/view/5938078/UVJZpJwa)